Why limit yourself to Amazon? Go wide with your distribution. Draft2Digital offers indie authors simple tools to publish books.

-- Convert your file and preview:
+2. Convert your file and preview:

 Once you complete this initial information, click the button to “Save and Convert.”
 Within a few seconds, you’ll be moved to a new screen that asks for your cover image, which you should upload.
 Another unique feature of Draft2Digital is that it will create end matter for you.
 You can check which items you want them to create (e.g., title page, copyright page, dedication, about the author, etc.).
 If you don’t already have these parts of your book, this is a good time saver.

-I recommend that you download all three formats to view how they turned out.
+From there, Draft2Digital allows you to preview your book layout.
+Don’t skip this part!
 Sometimes there are errors introduced that you will need to work on reformatting.
 The Draft2Digital customer support team has an excellent reputation.
 I recommend contacting them if you happen to get stuck on something.
 They’ll work with you to figure out the issue.

-- Set your price and publish:
+3. Set your price and publish:

 Next, select the retailers you want to publish to.
 What I like about Draft2Digital is that they show the projected royalty for each platform based upon the price you entered.
-I can see, for example, that I’m making nearly a 60% profit for my book’s list price.
+I can see, for example, that I’m making nearly a 60% profit for my ebook’s list price.
 You need to choose at least one sales channel (retailer) to proceed.